 Fearless Feedback by Glenn, Handscomb, Kosterlitz, Marron, Ross, Seigworth and Signorelli.
 Co-authored by our very own Kelly Ross this book explores the process of coaching leaders in a 360 process.

 Nice Girls Don’t Get the Corner Office by Lois Frankel.
-It’s been around for over ten years, and unfortunately, still applicable to many.
-Complete with a quiz at the beginning to determine which sections to focus on, this is for the woman who wants to advance but isn’t coming across as executive material.
+It’s been around for over ten years and, unfortunately, is still applicable to many.
+Complete with quiz at the beginning to determine which sections to focus on, this is for the woman who wants to advance but isn’t coming across as executive material.
 Especially good for the younger ones on your list.

 Executive Presence by Sylvia Ann Hewlett.
 Ever wonder what the heck Executive Presence actually is and how to break it into components you can do something about?
 You’re in luck!

-Remember, with any of these, the thoughtful personal note you provide along with the book will be the true gift and go toward establishing the connection between you, the recipient, and the book.
-If you’ve read a book you’re gifting and enjoyed it, say why.
+Remember: with any of these, the thoughtful personal note you provide along with the book will be the true gift and go toward establishing the connection between you, the recipient, and the book.
+If you’ve read a book you are gifting and enjoyed it, say why.
 If you’ve not read it but heard it was good, tell them why you think they might enjoy it.

 Give from the heart… and you can’t go wrong.

 Please send us your recommendations!
+Email or call us at [email protected] or 646.684.3777.
 We’d love to add your recommendations to our bookshelf!
-Maybe we’ll feature your suggestion in 2020!
+Maybe we’ll feature your suggestion in 2021!